authelia/authelia/docs/content/en/configuration/first-factor/ldap.md

 default negating this requirement.
 Refer to the [filter defaults](../../reference/guides/ldap.md#filter-defaults) for more information.*

+The LDAP filter to determine users are valid.
+This is important to set correctly as to exclude disabled users.
+The default value is dependent on the [implementation](#implementation), refer to the [attribute defaults](../../reference/guides/ldap.md#attribute-defaults) for more information.

+### users_reset_filter

+{{< confkey type="string" required="no" >}}

 The LDAP filter to narrow down which users are valid.
 This is important to set correctly as to exclude disabled users.
-The default value is dependent on the [implementation](#implementation), refer to the [attribute defaults](../../reference/guides/ldap.md#attribute-defaults) for more information.
+The default value is the same as [users_filter](#usersfilter).
+This can be leveraged to allow users who cannot login due to restrictions in the [users_filter](#usersfilter) to still be able to reset their password.

 ### additional_groups_dn